The Trap of Busy Work: Are You Really Moving the Needle?

 Technology as a source of distraction deserves a whole article in itself.
 This particular type of distraction is now ubiquitous.
 Phones, computers, smart watches, tablets, and smart home appliances are loaded with endless opportunities to “notify” us of something.
 Almost all devices are designed by default to send us notifications from inbuilt apps or the ones we install.

 Email, phone, message, chat, social media, delivery, news, stock market price, Duolingo, meditation, drinking water, fasting—every app on our devices sends us notifications throughout the day.
+These notifications are harder to resist than the other kinds, and they are addictive, too.

 Task Related Distractions